 Try not to use numbers in your domain name, regardless of whether they are written out or digits.
 People may get confused about which form they are supposed to use.
 If you have a number in your company name or would like to use a number in your web address for another reason, buy a version with the digit and a version with the written word.
 This will help to avoid any confusion.
 You should also avoid the number zero, as they can easily be confused with the letter “O.”

 When choosing your domain name, you want something that will stand the test of time.
 Try choosing something that will have the same meaning a decade from now.
 Doing so can also help your domain name to be understood locally and avoid any unwanted interpretations internationally.
 Cutting out slang can help everyone to understand your business name.

 9. Be Careful With Hyphens

 Avoid using hyphens in your URL.
 Though they can make the name easier to read, many people often forget about the hyphen.
 If you must use a hyphen, try not to use to many.
-It look tacky, unprofessional and disorganized.
+It look tacky, unprofessional and disorganized and it’s confusing.

 10. Don’t Forget to Renew Your Registration

-Set yourself a calendar reminder right now to renew your registration.
-Better yet set your domain to auto renew and make sure your credit card billing is always up to date.
+Set yourself a calendar reminder to renew your registration.
+Better yet, when you purchase your domain, set your domain to auto renew and make sure your credit card is always up to date.
 This is an incredibly important and often overlooked part of owning a domain.
 Failing to renew could be disastrous for your business.
 Your website will go down and you may lose contact with your clients.
 Worse yet, if left un-renewed long enough somebody else may purchase the name and demand a lot of money or refuse to sell all together.
-You can also solve the problem by purchasing your domain name for five or ten years up front.
+You can also solve the renewal problem by purchasing your domain name for five or ten years up front.